dotlang/language/README.md

 ```
 - You can access lambda input using `$.0, ...` notation too.
 - Lambdas have read-only access to free variables in their parent semantic scope.
 - Function pointers cannot take part in method dispatch.
 They must point to a specific function.
-This is specified using their type or by casting a function name: `%func(s:Shape){process}` this will return a function pointer pointing to a specific function named process with one input which can accept a Shape (maybe not exactly a Shape, depending on method dispatch algorithm).
+This is specified using their type.
-- Casting to function pointer can be used to forward a call or call a function which is hidden in child types.
+- Another way to forward a call to another function but without loosing dynamic type:
-`func process(c: Circle) -> %func(s:Shape){process}(c)`
-Other way to do this:
 ```
 func process(c: Circle) -> int {
 ;you cannot infer type from a function name, unless there is only one function with that name